-The Fund invests in equity securities selected by Nest Egg both directly and indirectly (synthetically).
+The Fund invests in equity securities selected by Nest Egg either directly or indirectly (synthetically).
 The Fund seeks to replicate the share price movements of Underlying Securities through a combination of direct ownership and options contracts.
 When the Fund invests synthetically in an Underlying Security, the options will generate income; however, they will also initially cap the Fund's participation in potential gains experienced by that Underlying Security.
 Through the use of long call options (described in Options Strategies below), the Fund can regain exposure beyond this cap, capturing additional upside potential in the Underlying Security's price movements without directly owning it.

-Nest Egg identifies the companies in which the Fund will invest (directly and synthetically).
+Nest Egg identifies the companies in which the Fund will invest (directly and/or synthetically).
 Nest Egg first screens a universe of U.S. listed large-capitalization companies using a quantitative approach.
 This process takes into account various financial metrics, such as market capitalization, market share, projected revenue growth, earnings per share growth, price to equity ratio, profit margin, and capital expenditures.
 Through this quantitative process, Nest Egg identifies 25 companies eligible for further consideration.

 Nest Egg then conducts a qualitative analysis of these 25 companies to identify, in its view, the best investment opportunities.
 This qualitative analysis considers various factors such as a company's overall business model, its competitive and economic advantages versus industry peers, its industry positioning, its innovation and research and development, its brand strength and reputation, and its management team.
-Through this qualitative process, Nest Egg typically selects between 7 and 15 companies for inclusion in the Fund's Equity Strategy portfolio.
-Nest Egg reallocates this portfolio quarterly, with each company receiving equal weight.
-However, the portfolio is consistently monitored, and companies can be added, removed, or replaced or added at any time.
+Based on this qualitative evaluation, certain companies may be removed from consideration.
+As a result, Nest Egg typically selects between 10 and 25 companies for inclusion in the Fund's Equity Strategy portfolio.
+Nest Egg reallocates this portfolio quarterly, with each company receiving an allocation based on its investment conviction.
+However, the portfolio is consistently monitored, and companies can be added, removed, or replaced at any time.